Ontario Basketball releases Return to Play Guidelines for Phase 3

 ONTARIO BASKETBALL PHASE 3

-- Fill out the OBA Assumption of Risk Waiver form with a parent or guardian if you have not yet done so.
+- Fill out the OBA Assumption of Risk Waiver form with a parent or guardian if you have not yet done so, or completed as part of the registration process.
 This will ensure you have insurance for associated risks of basketball activities, not for COVID-19 as contagion insurance is not being offered at this time.

 - Arrange in advance with an open facility to train and ask what to expect when you arrive.
-Indoor basketball gyms are subject to the Ontario Government’s Essential Business guidelines and must follow those regulations at all times.
+Indoor basketball gyms are subject to the Ontario Government’s Rules for Areas in Stage 3 or in Stage 2, depending on your region.
+Guidelines and facilities must follow those regulations at all times.

-- Training can take place with a maximum of 50 persons inside of an indoor facility subject to local gathering guidelines.
-If gyms are separated by doors/ permanent walls training can occur in each space but not if multi-court facility is one open space.
+- Training in areas in Stage 3 can take place with a maximum of 50 persons inside of an indoor facility subject to local gathering guidelines, or 10 players in a Stage 2 zone.
+If gyms are separated by doors/ permanent walls training can occur in each space but not if a multi-court facility is one open space.
 Phase 3 allows for passing of the ball between teammates for drills, but activities that may result in physical contact (including defence) are not permitted at this time.

 Ontario.ca Framework for Reopening our Province: Stage 3